CDSoft/luax/README.md

       -q                quiet compilation (error messages only)

     Scripts for compilation:
-      file name         name of a Lua package to add to the binary
+      file.lua          name of a Lua package to add to the binary. file.xxx          file embeded as a module
+                        returning the content of the file.

     Lua and Compilation options can not be mixed.